The Awesome Team

 "Making sure everything inside and outside of the building looks nice and is functional just adds to the positivity of Artplay."

-Mike is a graphic designer by trade, with his office in the Artplay building, so if you need a logo, website or other branding for your own business, you can find his contact info at tomkodesign.com.
+Mike is a graphic designer by trade, with his office inside the Artplay building, so if you need a logo, website or other branding for your own business, you can find his contact info at tomkodesign.com.

 Bubbles and Sushi